Choosing a Registered Agent for your Texas LLC

 - a mailbox rental service or telephone answering service

-Your Texas Registered Agent should also be available (generally speaking) during normal business hours (9am – 5pm) in case Service of Process arrives.
+Texas Registered Agents should also be generally available during regular business hours (9am – 5pm) in case Service of Process arrives.

-Service of Process includes the delivery of legal documents such as:
+Service of Process includes the delivery of legal documents such as a:

-Your Texas LLC’s Registered Agent is a key component to how the court and legal systems work.
-By requiring all Texas LLCs to have (and continuously maintain) a Registered Agent on file with the state, the delivery of legal mail and court documents can be properly tracked.
+Your LLC’s Registered Agent is a key component to how the court and legal systems work.
+Requiring all Texas LLCs to keep a Registered Agent on file with the state makes sure that delivery of legal mail and court documents can be properly tracked.

-Option 1: You can be your LLC’s Registered Agent in Texas (are there risks?)
+- You can be your LLC’s Registered Agent in Texas (Are there risks?)

-Option 3: You can hire a Texas Registered Agent Service, also known as a Texas Commercial Registered Agent.
+- You can hire a Texas Registered Agent Service, also known as a Texas Commercial Registered Agent

-While you do have the option to be your Texas LLC’s Registered Agent (or use a friend or family member), you may not want to have your address listed on the public records.
+While you do have the option to be your own Texas Registered Agent (or use a friend or family member), you may not want to have your address listed in public records.

 Not only is this information searchable by the public, but other websites download the state’s records and republish them on their website.
 Then things begin to multiply as other “public record websites” take that same information and list it on their website again (and the process repeats itself).